ooa64/tcljson/README.md

 `json::encode`

-The Tcl -> JSON encoder is part of the optional 'json' package.

 json::encode 'value' ?schema?

 Encode a Tcl value as JSON according to the schema (defaults to +'str'+).
 The following schema types are supported: